Union Asbestos and Rubber Company (UNARCO)

 - A more recent case showed it was not just UNARCO workers who suffered from asbestos exposure.
 Juanita Rodarmel, the wife of a UNARCO employee, developed and died from mesothelioma after years of washing his asbestos-covered clothing.
 Her family sued Unarco in 2009.
 During the trial, lawyers showed the company had tried to hide the risks of working with asbestos.
 The family won a $2 million settlement.

 Some of UNARCO’s asbestos liabilities ended up with another company, Pittsburgh Corning.
 Pittsburgh Corning bought the Unibestos line of insulation products in 1962, resulting in lawsuits against that company.

 The number of lawsuits against UNARCO grew so rapidly that the company filed for bankruptcy in 1982.
 It was the first asbestos company to take this route, but it was followed by many more.

 UNARCO emerged from bankruptcy in 1989 and continued to operate as Unarco Industries, making shopping carts.
 As part of the reorganization agreement, the company created an asbestos trust to handle future asbestos exposure claims through UNARCO insulation and related illnesses.

 Page Written by Mary Ellen Ellis

-Mary Ellen Ellis has been the head writer and editor for Mesothelioma.net since 2016.
+Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.